JoshuaWidjaja/DefenseOfHolyhead/README.md

 for providing free Unity assests for us to use within the game itself.

 Thank you for downloading and choosing to play our game!
-This game was created for our CS113 Game Development course in University under Professor Denenberg
-We had a great time developing the game and learning more about the game development process.
+This game was created for our CS113 Game Development course under Professor Denenberg at the University of California, Irvine.
+We had a great time developing the game and learning more about the game development process, and we hope you enjoy the game as well!